dragoncoder047/aelith/brainstorming/world_map.md

 * the thermal fluid is needed to be flooded down into the zug burrow below and through into the voranium flower cave
-* trying to activate a vurble spore inside of the solar tank causes it to explode and not work because of the heat
+* trying to activate a vurble spore inside of the solar tank causes it to explode and not work because of the lack of surrounding slime mold energy to feed off of
 * however the vurbilizer still works and spores can still be captured in here

 ### sinkhole w/stream